 “Fair enough.
 Just don’t take too long.
 She’d be too nice to tell you if you are interrupting something.”

-After washing out their blender bottles, Katharine went shopping at Whole Foods, while Emily went to her room to call Hilda.
+After washing out their blender bottles, Katherine went shopping at Whole Foods, while Emily went to her room to call Hilda.

 “Hi, Em.
 Nice to hear from you.”